BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 Use `?plot` to find the documentation for this command.
 You can also use the command `args(plot)` to find out what else you can

+**Saving your work**

+When you are done working for the day, do not forget to back up your entire `BioinformaticsR` directory on your flash drive before logging off the computer!
+If you would like to come back later and start working, you should open RStudio, go to Open Project, and select `BioinformaticsR.Rproj`.
+This will reset everything in RStudio, including your working directory, to where you were last time you saved it.

 ###Practice exercises (not part of your assignment, just for practice)